slackapi/slack-platform-assets/README.md

 # slack-platform-assets

-Images, templates, and [Sketch](https://www.sketchapp.com/) files to aid designing and presenting your Slack apps
+Use these images, templates, and [Sketch](https://www.sketchapp.com/) files to storyboard, design, and present your Slack app.

+Built for you by the Slack Platform Design Team.